DIVISION 1 FOOTBALL RANKINGS and SCHEDULES

 Last year the Wolf Pack went (6-5) (4-1 SYL TRI CHAMPIONS)

-Head Coach Dennis Manning
+Head Coach Rich Cornford.
+Dennis Manning will be the assistant coach

 The big issue every year for Ridgeview is discipline.
 I love Coach Manning and his staff because it’s simple….you better come to play and do what needs to be done on and off the field of your out.
 If that happens the Wolf Pack could have a very good year.